‘Rick And Morty’ Super Bowl Ad For Pringles Ends With A Terrifying Twist

-Commercials are often used for comedic effect on the the Adult Swim animated series Rick and Morty, so the show’s titular characters were perfectly cast in a new Super Bowl ad.
+Commercials are often used for comedic effect on the Adult Swim animated series Rick and Morty, so the show’s titular characters were perfectly cast in a new Super Bowl ad.

 As reported by Adweek, Pringles has already released its full 30-second Super Bowl commercial, and it might delight the Rick and Morty fans who were disappointed that the show’s fourth season ended after just five episodes.